beaucronin/beaucronin.github.com/_posts/2014-06-01-deep-learning-business-models.markdown

 There’s lots more to say, but this is one of those cases where I’ll never get this out if I don’t post it as-is.

-Tell me what you think on [twitter].
+Tell me what you think on [twitter](http://twitter.com/beaucronin).